sonic-net/sonic-mgmt/ansible/README.testbed.md

 6. Edit 'ansible/host_vars/STR-ACS-SERV-01.yml'.
 It contains settings for STR-ACS-SERV-01.
 STR-ACS-SERV-02 contains similar settings which are applied to STR-ACS-SERV-02
    * 'mgmt_gw': ip address of gateway for management interfaces of VM.
 See 3.2
    * 'vm_X_enabled': true, if you want to run X vm set
-   * 'vm_X_external_iface': name of interface which connected to DUT.
-See 3.3
    * 'vm_X_vlan_base': vlan number which is used for connection to first port of DUT.
    * 'vlans': list of vlan offsets for the VM FP ports.
 For example: if vlans equal to "5,6" it means that the VM frontpanel port 0 will be connected to vlan {{ vm_X_vlan_base + 5 - 1 }} and VM frontpanel port 1 will be connected to vlan {{ vm_X_vlan_base + 6 - 1 }}
-7. Edit 'ansible/vars/configurations/*.yml' files.
-You need to adjust 'minigraph_mgmt_interface' to settings of your network See 3.2
+7. Edit 'ansible/minigraph/*.xml' files.
+You need to adjust following xml nodes to settings of your network:
+   * DeviceMiniGraph/DpgDec/DeviceDataPlaneInfo/ManagementIPInterfaces/ManagementIPInterface/Prefix/IPPrefix
+   * DeviceMiniGraph/DpgDec/DeviceDataPlaneInfo/ManagementIPInterfaces/ManagementIPInterface/PrefixStr
 8. Start testbed with command 'ANSIBLE_SCP_IF_SSH=y ansible-playbook -i veos start_vm_sets.yml --limit server_1 -e vm_set_1=true'
 9. Stop testbed with command 'ANSIBLE_SCP_IF_SSH=y ansible-playbook -i veos stop_vm_sets.yml --limit server_1 -e vm_set_1=true'